 This Kathmandu fleece is great to pop over a base layer for chilly days and under a chunkier jacket for overnight outdoors adventures.

-The Arbury comes in green or black and is resistant to wind and repels water (but don’t treat it like a wetsuit) and has some nifty pockets for torches, pocket knives and whatever else your outdoorsy dad tends to carry around.
+The Arbury is resistant to wind and repels water (but don’t treat it like a wetsuit) and has some nifty pockets for torches, pocket knives and whatever else your outdoorsy dad tends to carry around.

-An outdoors dad tends to also be a camping dad and while your paps might already have a tent at his disposal, it might not be a compact and it’s probably not new.
+An outdoors dad tends to also be a camping dad and while your paps might already have a tent at his disposal, it might not be as compact and it’s probably not new.

 To one-up your siblings or your mum, gift a new tent, like Naturehike’s Cloud-Up tent, for Father’s Day.
 This one’s for two people so your mum or the family dog can join him and most importantly, it’s water and windproof.